 You don’t have to register if you only want to promote the EAC, the EAC librarian toolkit will be provided.
 An example of the previous edition can be downloaded here.
 We do recommend registering, because once you are registered, you are able to follow the progress of all players.
 See which of your students climb to the ranks of the leaderboard, and how your institution performs compared to other institutions from all over the world.

 If you want to organize an event for your students to play, just download the EAC librarian toolkit and check the Best Practices pdf on How to Organize an Event.
 It gives useful tips to get started.
 Elsevier can provide you with give-aways and tips.
 Please contact us at email@example.com

+There's no prize for the best team, only the honor.
 Team scores will be displayed in the leader board, so you can see how your team performs compared to other teams from all over the world.
-The team with the highest score after 5 weeks, wins a prize.
-A team needs to consist of at least 3 players in order to qualify for prizes.

 Every Challenge has five scenarios with several questions.

 Free access to Engineering Village’s Compendex database and Knovel is provided to every participant; you will not be able to access any other search tools from within the Challenge platform.